fivetran-jackmccormack/sample-dbt-ge/README.md

-Welcome to your new dbt project!
+Welcome to a simple incremental example dbt project!

 ### Using the starter project

 Try running the following commands:
 - dbt run
 - dbt test
+- dbt run --full-refresh to run in non-incremental mode

 ### Resources: